 Let’s preface this by saying we aren’t super, in shape runners.
 Mike exercises by running regularly, but Jamie really only runs when something is chasing her.
 With that being said – there is one form of running we can both agree is well worth getting in shape for… and that’s runDisney!
 Leave it to Disney to make even running a magical experience.
 Before you decide to sign up for one of the runDisney events for a race vacation, you’ll want to be sure to keep these points in mind.

 1 – Find the Race Best for You

 There are typically four runDisney Race weekends at Walt Disney World.
 These include Walt Disney World Marathon Weekend (January), Disney Princess Half Marathon Weekend (February), Star Wars Rival Run Weekend (April), and Disney Wine and Dine Half Marathon Weekend (Oct.- Nov.).
-Within these four weekends, there are several race opportunities that can include Kids Races, 5K, 10k, Half-Marathon, Marathon, and even a Challenge Runs which includes doing all races.
-We’d recommend checking out what length of races are available on the different weekends before signing up.
+Within these four weekends, several race opportunities include Kids Races, 5K, 10k, Half-Marathon, Marathon, and even a Challenge Runs, which includes doing all races.
+We’d recommend checking out what length of races are available on different weekends before signing up.
 You’ll also want to check out the theming and see which one appeals to you!

 2 – Stay On-Site (and Book Early!)

 If possible, we highly recommend staying on-site when planning a runDisney Race Vacation.
 Disney does an excellent job of providing transportation to and from the race location, making it super easy to get on and off the bus right at your resort.
 This will take the worry of having to drive and navigate your way to the race location.
 Plus – your car won’t smell like a gym locker after the run!
 Go ahead and book as early as possible as Disney Resorts do sell out.
 There are even package deals you can get from travel agents that include race admission and a resort room.

 3 – Timing and Transportation